-The owner is required to perform a unit comparability analysis on all units in the project.
+Minnesota Housing will perform a unit comparability analysis on all units in the project.
 Minnesota Housing will use this information and the eligible project costs to determine the maximum amount of HOME or NHTF funds that the project may receive and the required number of federally assisted units.